jitsi/js-utils/README.md

 # js-utils

-Collection of utilities for Jitsi JS projects.
+Collection of utilities for Jitsi JavaScript projects.